 Typically customers pay a setup fee which far less than the overall development costs.
-Then they pay a monthly charge which spreads the additional development costs, and also covers the costs of maintenance to keep the RPA Bot running smoothly.
+Then they pay a monthly charge which spreads the additional development costs, and also covers the costs of maintenance to keep the RPA bot running smoothly.

-We then charge a monthly fee of £450 to cover the rest of the development costs and the cost of maintaining the RPA Bot.
-On top of this, the Bot’s run time minutes are charged to the customer on a per minute basis.
+We then charge a monthly fee of £450 to cover the rest of the development costs and the cost of maintaining the RPA bot.
+On top of this, the bot’s run time minutes are charged to the customer on a per minute basis.

 With RAAS, payback can be a matter of weeks.
 Calculate RAAS payback for your RPA project using our online RPA estimator and payback tool on our pricing page.

-We do this because we feel that our Bots act like employees.
-If they don’t perform they are unlikely to loose their jobs.
-Similiarly with Autane’s RAAS service, we aim to do whatever it takes for the customer to be happy with the RPA Bot and retain its services on a longterm basis, based off performance not contractual terms.
+We do this because we feel that our bots act like employees.
+If they perform they are unlikely to loose their jobs.
+Similiarly with Autane’s RAAS service, we aim to do whatever it takes for the customer to be happy with the RPA bot and retain its services on a longterm basis, based off performance, not contractual terms.